PauGolovin/cpp-transport-catalogue/README.md

 _____
 ______
 ## **Description**

+### **Principle of operation**

+Create an instance of the TransportCatalogue class.
+Interaction with an instance of the TransportCatalogue class is carried out using the json_reader::InputCommand function.

+The function arguments are:
+* istream&, which passes requests to the TransportCatalogue in json format to the function
+* ostream&, which receives responses to requests in json format
+* TransportCatalogue - directory to which requests are addressed

+See below for more information on working with TransportCatalogue.

+____
 The program receives a json file as input containing requests for filling the Transport Catalogue database (*base requests*) and requests for information from the database (*stat requests*).
 Top level structure of json file:
 ```
 {